Group3-CLIP/CLIP_Caption/Group3_assignment_draft.md

 Our best inference results were obtained by only training the ResNet based transformer while keeping CLIP and GPT2 frozen.

-Our final checkpoint was trained on a subset `test_size = 0.3` of the [food dataset](https://www.kaggle.com/datasets/zeynaloy/food-related-pictures-dataset-with-captions) from Kaggle.
+Our final checkpoint was trained on a subset `train_size = 0.3` of the [food dataset](https://www.kaggle.com/datasets/zeynaloy/food-related-pictures-dataset-with-captions) from Kaggle.

 An important parameter to note at inference is the `Temperature`.
 Temperature scales the values of the logits from GPT2 before they enter the softmax and hence changes the probability distribution of the words generated in the captions. -- Varying `Temperature` can lead to significantly different results with lower temperatures typically associated with more deterministic outcomes.